The golden Shwedagon Pagoda, a tale of eight sacred hairs

 A warm welcome to you.
 Come closer and take a seat.
 Are you comfortable?
 Good.
 Let me tell you a tale of two brothers.
 They came with an offering, a humble gift of petite cakes made of honey.
 The young man seated beneath the ancient tree accepted the sweet offerings with a gentle smile and in return, he plucked eight hairs from his head and offered them to the brothers.
 The latter felt that this silent exchange signified something momentous.

 The two brothers were merchants from Okkala in Burma.
 Bearing the precious hairs, they began their journey home, eager to present them to their king, Okkalapa.
 You see, they had been sent on a quest to search for a new Buddha who was about to reach nirvana.
 Their king had a vivid dream of this miraculous encounter and selected the two brothers to embark on this far-reaching voyage.
-Their pursuit led them to the land of Bhāratavarṣa (India) where a chanced encounter took place.
-Imagine how ecstatic the brothers must have felt when they met the newly-enlightened Buddha who have graciously rewarded them with these sacred relics.
+Their pursuit led them to the land of Bhāratavarṣa (India) where a chance encounter took place.
+Imagine how ecstatic the brothers must have felt when they met the newly enlightened Buddha who had graciously rewarded them with these sacred relics.